KuligKamil/code-conf-essions/full-stack-mastery/pages/database-postgresql.md

 * Repeatable Read - prevents dirty reads and non-repeatable reads, but allows phantom reads
 * Serializable - most strict isolation level, prevents dirty reads, non-repeatable reads, and phantom reads

+Constrains
+* NOT NULL
+* UNIQUE
+* PRIMARY KEY
+* FOREIGN KEY
+* CHECK
+* Exclusion
+* DEFAULT
+* INDEX
+* AUTO_INCREMENT

+What is key in database?

+Key is a single or combination of multiple fields in a table.
+It is used to fetch or retrieve records/data-rows from data table according to the condition/requirement.
+Keys are also used to create relationship among different database tables or views.

 Index

 data structure assign summarize give you shortcut